JerBouma/FinanceDatabase/README.md

 tickers = pd.Series(core_selection.keys())
 tickers.to_excel('core_selection_tickers.xlsx', index=None, header=None)
 ````
-When you then open the Excel file created you see the following lay-out (which corresponds to the lay-out accepted
+If you open the Excel file created you see the following lay-out (which corresponds to the lay-out accepted
 by the program):

 ![ThePassiveInvestor](Examples/ThePassiveInvestor_Excel.PNG)

-Then I can open ThePassiveInvestor program and use the Excel as input.
+Then I open ThePassiveInvestor program and use the Excel as input.
 The first input is the Excel that you want to
 be filled with input from your tickers (created by the program).
 The second input is the file you created above.

 ![ThePassiveInvestor](Examples/ThePassiveInvestor_Program.PNG)

 When you run the program it starts collecting data on each ticker and fills the Excel with data.
-After the program is
+After the program
-finished you are able to find an Excel that looks very much like the data you see below.
+is finished you are able to find an Excel that looks very much like the GIF you see below.
 With this data you can
 get an indication whether the ETF is what you are looking for.

 ![ThePassiveInvestor](Examples/ThePassiveInvestor_GIF.gif)